PhilipQuirke/SkyCombAnalystHelp/Drone.md

 # [SkyComb Analyst - Drone](https://github.com/PhilipQuirke/SkyCombAnalystHelp/)

 # Overview
-This ReadMe covers the purpose and content of the DroneSpace folder of the SkyComb Analyst application.
-(Refer the root-level [ReadMe](./ReadMe.md) for an overview of the whole application.)
-DroneSpace covers drone flight logs, video metadata, ground elevation, etc.
+This ReadMe covers drone flight logs, video metadata, ground elevation, etc.
+(Refer [ReadMe](./ReadMe.md) for an overview of the whole application.)
 These data sources have variable accuracy, built-in limitations and sometimes outright errors.

+The source code folder DroneSpace folder of the SkyComb Analyst application covers these topics as well.
-This application implements a variety of algorithms and cross-checks to minimise the impact of these issues.
+The application implements a variety of algorithms and cross-checks to minimise the impact of inaccuracies.

 # Drone Input
-SkyComb Analyst can be used on a single image, or a standalone thermal video file, but is most useful when provide with:
+SkyComb Analyst can be used on a single thermal video file, but is most useful when provide with:
 - A thermal video file and the corresponding drone flight log - a text file of location and altitude etc information, or
 - Paired thermal and optical video files each with its own drone flight logs (so 2 videos and 2 flight logs).
+Recommended

 For example, the Mavic 2 Enterprise (M2E) Dual drone, in a single flight can generate 4 files concurrently:
 - DJI_0053.mp4		Optical (aka visible-light) camera video